krupaltisgaonkar/pytorch/README.md

 Ctrl+S: save

 > NOTE: you will be able to find your classes.txt file in the place where you put your labels directory.
+After annotating, move the classes.txt file to the root directory of your dataset.
+Then zip it and upload it to the colab notebook.